allmysmarts/helpful-solidity-articles/README.md

 ## Wanna be a Solidity superstar?

-This is list of helpful articles regarding the Solidity lang.
+This is a list of helpful articles regarding the Solidity lang.

 - https://ethernaut.openzeppelin.com/